simonemmott/k2-tools-react-notifications-context/library-app/README.md

 The default notice digest:

-1. Sets the notice type to "primary" if the notice does not define a `type` attribute.
+1. Sets the notice type to "info" if the notice does not define a `type` attribute.
 2. Formatst the notice title using the given `formatTitle` function if the notice defines a `title` attribute.
 3. Sets the message of the notice to the given `defaultMessage` if the notice does not define a `message` attribute.